 If something is meaningful to you through the week, we'd like to honor it in worship.
 If there's a common struggle you or others face, your voice matters.
 This is more than singing our favorite hymns and songs, it's about listening to the ways God wants to nourish our souls.

-Contact Pastor Amanda if you would like to plan a specific season, or if your gifts and passion lead us elsewhere.
+Contact Pastor Curt if you would like to plan a specific season, or if your gifts and passion lead us elsewhere.

 God meets with us in worship and in making plans.

 Join our council to be part of visioning for the future, addressing the challenges and opportunities ahead of us now, and lead others into living out God's kingdom in this community.